 - Beginning: your family before you, your birth, your early childhood memories

 - Middle: significant events

 - End: where you are now, your current relationships, plan for the future

-Now this ‘middle’ section is something that you have to decide for yourself, as it is entirely up to you what the significant aspects of your own life are.
-It may however be helpful to make a note of the main things you think about on a daily basis, and see if significant themes begin to emerge.
+Now, this ‘middle’ section is something that you have to decide for yourself, as it is entirely up to you what the significant aspects of your own life are.
+It may, however, be helpful to make a note of the main things you think about on a daily basis and see if significant themes begin to emerge.
 Money?
 Relationships?
 Pets?
 Where does your mind wander when you’re alone with your thoughts?
-This may provide an insight into what is most significant to you and in turn deliver you some of your most significant life events.
+This may provide an insight into what is most significant to you and in turn, deliver you key plot points.

-This is often the part we find most difficult as it is very common to be afflicted by ‘blank page syndrome’, resulting in a neverending state of procrastination.
-Luckily for us, however, professional biographer, Andrew Crofts, has provided some insight into how best to approach making sense of our memories, along with the logistics behind putting pen to paper:
+This is often the most difficult part as it is common to be afflicted by ‘blank page syndrome’.
+As a result, we procrastinate.
+Luckily for us, however, professional biographer, Andrew Crofts, has provided some insight into how best to approach making sense of our memories:

 “If you find the idea of writing a book daunting, start out by imagining you are writing a letter to a long-lost friend, telling them everything that has happened since you last saw them.
 That way your natural voice will come through.